1 killed in industrial accident at Foster Farms site in Fresno

+The Fresno County Sheriff's Office identified the victim as 30-year-old Victor Gamez III.

-Foster Farms said in a statement that the employee was an outside electrical contractor and that the company is fully cooperating with the contractor's investigation of the accident.
+Foster Farms said in a statement that he was an outside electrical contractor and that the company is fully cooperating with the contractor's investigation of the accident.

 "We are saddened by this tragic death and extend our sympathy to the individual's family and friends," the statement said.